Jahia/jahia-ui-root/README.md

     Instructions to help a new developer get its environment setup and understands contraints and dependencies and run tests -->

+Note that the jahia-ui-root, moonstone, jahia-dashboard etc. ecosystem will work only with `yalc` yarn linking will not work.

+To build:

+1. In `@jahia/moonstone` run `yalc publish`.
+2. In `dx-commons-webpack` run `yalc add @jahia/moonstone` and then run `yarn`
+3. Deploy `dx-commons-webpack` to Jahia
+4. In `jahia-ui-root` run `yalc add @jahia/moonstone` and then run `yarn`
+5. Deploy `jahia-ui-root` to Jahia.
+6. Repeat 4-5 for every other module used in navigation (`jahia-dashboard` etc.)

 ## Build

 <!--